ComNets-Bremen/WUSN/README.md

 # MoleNet: A Wireless Underground Sensor Network Platform
 ![MoleNet Logo](https://github.com/ComNets-Bremen/WUSN/blob/master/images/molenet_512.png)

-Wireless Underground Sensor Network platform (PCB, Arduino-Source and example server)
+Wireless Underground Sensor Network platform (PCB, Arduino-Source, MicroPython-Source and example server)

 This is an active project and the files in this directory (and the structure of the project itself) are subject to change!

+#New platform coming up!

+Right now, the PCB and the overall platform received several major changes.
+Stay tuned for more information!
+We will update this Readme soon!

 ## Prerequisites